 - Eggs: I use large eggs.

-- Shrimp: I always have frozen raw shrimp in my freezer.
-Large and medium shrimp work well.
+- Shrimp: Large and medium shrimp both work well.

 - Rice Noodles: These noodles are made with rice flour and are gluten free.
-I don’t get the extra wide noodles but the medium size instead.
+I prefer the medium size noodles instead of the extra wide ones.

 - Paprika: It gives this dish it’s reddish hue.